OpenIPC/openipc.github.io/labels.md

 > **OpenIPC Inside** - freedom already inside the box.
 You don't need to reflash anything.
 > Right from the moment you turn it on, you get a clean, secure camera with open source code, no backdoors,
 > no cloud lock-ins.
 Full control over your device from the very first start.
-Look for the "OpenIPC Inside" logo on the box.
+Look for the **OpenIPC Inside** logo on the box.

 ### Brief definition (for a sticker or icon):